marcus-mcclain/cyber-defender-man/courses/course5_phishing.md

 - Responding with playbooks and mitigation steps

 ## Highlight
-I documented the triage and response steps for a phishing incident, including identifying sender IOCs, analyzing payloads, and recommending user awareness training:contentReference[oaicite:6]{index=6}.
+I documented the triage and response steps for a phishing incident, including identifying sender IOCs, analyzing payloads, and recommending user awareness training.